 Sayer Clinics Diagnose and Treat Scoliosis and nerve pain.

-If you would like to book online to see our specialists at Sayer Clinics, we will take your medical history, examine you physically and posturally, take standing, weight-bearing, digital computerised x-rays with exquisite clarity and precise detail.
-Through these methods we are able to pin-point early signs of :
+If you would like to book online to see our specialists at Sayer Clinics, we will take your medical history, examine you physically and posturally.
+(If warranted and if indicated we can take standing, weight-bearing, digital computerised x-rays with clarity and precise detail.)
+Through these methods we are able to pinpoint early signs of :

 - - joint degeneration,